 I also studied movement therapist, worked with pregnant women, people in transitional and I spending a lot of time with children with special needs.
 In between, I studied three years naturopathy and acupuncture – just to have a basic understanding of how both work.

 My early desire to help individuals going through major transitions in life has grown into a passion for helping women have a smooth transition into motherhood.
 I know how seeds of hope or fear of the unknown can be transformed into faith and self-confidence.

 Being pregnant and having a baby is not an overnight experience; it is the beginning of a process of transformation that includes physical, emotional and personal growth.

-I am a mum of one young male adult named Leon.
-When I was raising my boy, I also was highly involved in raising the two children of my best friend.
-Over 15 years both of my friend’s children lived with me and therefore I have always felt that I am the mum of at least three children.
+I am a proud mum of a young man named Leon.
+When I was raising my boy, I also was highly involved in raising three children of my best friend.
+Over the years those children became close to me and I feel blessed that I always felt being a (step) mum of at least three children.